djaus2/PhotoTimingDjaus/README.md

 ### Status
 > All good now except fpr some WallClock isuues:
   - Gunline for WallClock doesn't show once commited when using the Stitch button  but can measure times form it.
-    - But if loaded as WallClock (with guntime as part of filename) does auto set gunline from video and shows it.filename.
+    - But if File->Load and Stitch as WallClock (with guntime as part of filename) does auto set gunline from video and shows it.

 ### Latest
 - WPF File-Open is Open is now "Open Video File and Stitch".